-What gets people most excited about Madagascar is its wildlife.
+What gets people most excited about a trip to Madagascar is its wildlife.
 Thanks to millennia in splendid isolation, Madagascar evolved unlike anywhere else on Earth.
-It's an ecological gem, with a thrilling selection of endemic species; 5% of all the world's plants and animals can be found in Madagascar alone, the reason many refer to it as the 'eighth continent'.
+It's an ecological gem, with a thrilling selection of endemic species.
+5% of all the world's plants and animals can be found in Madagascar alone.
+It's for this reason that many refer to it as the 'eighth continent'.

-Lemurs are the big celebs: with more than 100 species dotted across Madagascar, these delightfully endearing primates are inquisitive, playful and easy to spot (especially with an expert guide adept in the art of lemur calls).
+Lemurs are the big celebs.
+With more than 100 species dotted across the island, these delightfully endearing primates are inquisitive, playful and easy to spot.
+To spot the greatest variety, hire an expert guide adept in the art of lemur calls.

-Sadly, Madagascar's wildlife is at great risk, with deforestation (mainly giving way to destructive rice paddies) and poaching the two main culprits.
-Go now to see as many of these species in their natural habitat before it's too late.
+Sadly, Madagascar's wildlife is at great risk.
+Deforestation (with forest giving way to destructive rice paddies) and poaching are the two main culprits.

 The elusive fossa, Madagascar's largest predator © Vladislav T. Jirousek/Shutterstock

-The razor sharp tsingy rock formations are yet another Madagascan phenomena.
-Roughly translated as "where you can only tiptoe", the tsingy are rugged expanses of eroded limestone peaks that mask caverns and deep waterways where hardy flora and fauna manage to eke out an existence.
+The razor-sharp tsingy rock formations are another unique reason to plan a trip to Madagascar.
+Roughly translated as "where you can only tiptoe," the tsingy are eroded limestone peaks that hide caverns and deep waterways.
+Within these subterranean caves, hardy flora and fauna manage to eke out an existence.

-The star of the show is the westerly Tsingy de Bemaraha National Park (also the country's first UNESCO site), closely followed by the Tsingy de Namoroka National Park, Ankarana Special Reserve, and iron-rich red ridges of the Tsingy Rouge Park in the north.
+Make a beeline for Tsingy de Bemaraha National Park (also the country's first UNESCO site), the Tsingy de Namoroka National Park, or the iron-rich red ridges of the Tsingy Rouge Park in the north.

-Tsingy de Bemaraha National Park © Dennis van de Water/Shutterstock
+Tsingy de Bemaraha National Park, Madagascar © Dennis van de Water/Shutterstock

-In true Indian Ocean style, Madagascar serves up some of the most sensational sandy beaches going with the added bonus of being pretty crowd-free.
-What's more, the waters surrounding Madagascar are as diverse as the interior.
-Fish of all sizes call the corals of The Great Reef (the fifth largest in the world) home, while dolphins and manta rays are easily spotted at the right time of year.
+In true Indian Ocean style, Madagascar serves up some of the most sensational sandy beaches going.
+Plus they have the added bonus of being pretty crowd-free.
+What's more, the waters surrounding Madagascar are incredibly diverse.
+Fish of all sizes call the corals of The Great Reef (the fifth largest in the world) home, while dolphins and manta rays are easily spotted (depending on the time of year).

-Head to Nosy Sakatia to swim with grazing sea turtles, while day trips from Nosy Be will have you face-to-face with placid whale sharks from October to December.
-Meanwhile, glorious Ile Sainte Marie is ideal for whale watching between June and September, when humpback whales head to the warm waters to breed.
+Head to Nosy Sakatia to swim with grazing sea turtles, or plan a day trips from Nosy Be to see placid whale sharks from October to December.
+Meanwhile, glorious Ile Sainte Marie is ideal for whale watching between June and September.
+This is when humpback whales head to the warm waters to breed.
 If you dive, the ocean is your oyster.

 Ile Sainte Marie, Madagascar © Charles-Henry Thoquenne/Shutterstock

-With the look of being planted roots up, baobab trees are the camels of the forest, able to retain up to thousands of litres of water, making them well suited to arid environments.
+With the look of being planted roots up, baobab trees are the camels of the forest, able to retain thousands of litres of water, making them well suited to arid environments.

-The Avenue of the Baobabs in western Madagascar is rightly considered the place to see them (best viewed at sunrise and sunset), however, other species of baobabs can be found island-wide if getting there is tricky.
+The Avenue of the Baobabs in western Madagascar is rightly considered the place to see them.
+The best photo opportunities are at sunrise and sunset.
+If you can't make it to the Avenue, other species of baobabs can be found island-wide.

 Madagascar's hilltop capital city, affectionately known as Tana (from the French 'Tananarive'), is a sprawling urban centre that many travellers make the mistake of leaving off their itinerary.

 Yes, it's busy, a little gritty, and pollution is a problem but it also stands in stark contrast to the rural landscapes and vast national parks Madagascar is known for.
-It has a cooler climate thanks to its elevation and is where you'll find the country's only cultural UNESCO site; it's the throbbing heart of the nation, the official seat of government, and a night or two here is time well spent – remember, all thigh-burning steep climbs are rewarded with exceptional views!
+The city has a cooler climate thanks to its elevation.
+A night or two here is time well spent – and remember, all the thigh-burning steep climbs are rewarded with exceptional views!

 Madagascar's hilltop capital city, Antananarivo © Dudarev Mikhail/Shutterstock